Commonly Treated Conditions

 Most babies begin life with their toes pointed slightly out.
 However, if the unborn baby lies with its feet pressed against the womb the wrong way, it can be born with its feet turned inward.
 The condition can make learning to walk difficult.
-Tripping may be the first sign of toeing in.
+Tripping may be the first sign of adducted Gait.

-Toeing in can often be corrected through stretching exercises.
-The foot specialist can teach parents some simple exercises that can help straighten out a baby's feet.
+An adducted gait can often be corrected through stretching exercises.
+The foot specialist can teach parents some simple exercises that can help straighten out a child's feet.
 The exercises take minutes a day, and they are performed until the problem is corrected.

-In some instances, plaster casts can be used to coax a baby's feet back into normal position.
+In some instances, plaster casts can be used to coax the child's feet back into normal position.
 Just as braces gradually reposition teeth, casts gradually reposition feet.
 The casts are changed periodically until the foot specialist determines that the feet are properly aligned.

 Many babies naturally appear flat-footed.
-Usually, this will disappear as the baby begins to stand and walk.
+Usually, this will disappear as they begin to stand and walk.
 If in doubt call your foot specialist for advice.

 Children with flat feet, or low arches, may not be able to keep up with other children because of the added strain on feet and legs.